hashicorp/terraform/website/docs/commands/validate.html.markdown

 $ terraform init -backend=false
 ```

-If dir is not specified, then the current directory will be used.

 To verify configuration in the context of a particular run (a particular
 target workspace, input variable values, etc), use the `terraform plan`
 command instead, which includes an implied validation check.

 ## Usage

-Usage: `terraform validate [options] [dir]`
+Usage: `terraform validate [options]`

-By default, `validate` requires no flags and looks in the current directory
-for the configurations.

-The command-line flags are all optional.
-The available flags are:
+This command accepts the following options:

 - `-json` - Produce output in a machine-readable JSON format, suitable for
   use in text editor integrations and other automated systems.
 Always disables